 Update: We have revisited the iPhone 6 Plus almost three years after its launch.
-It's now packed with iOS 10, and fully updated our review to reflect the new features that are packed inside of the newest operating system.
+It's now packed with iOS 10.
+Our fully updated review reflects the new features that are packed inside of the newest operating system.

 A 5.5-inch iPhone.
 That might not seem so unusual now, but when it first appeared it was something which would have sent a shudder down the spines of a collective of die-hard Apple fans, as it was a handset some thought we'd never see from the Cupertino-based outfit.